What can be grown in hydroponics?

 Is hydroponics cheaper than soil growing?

-The affordability and return on investment of hydroponic growing methods vs. traditional growing methods is complicated and debatable.
+The affordability and return on investment of hydroponic growing methods vs. traditional growing methods are complicated and debatable.

 That being said, hydroponics does take the edge in certain areas.